Je-eva/Group_13_Main_Project/README.md

 # 🎥 Real-Time Anomaly & Speech-Based Emergency Detection System
+## About the Project
+This project was developed as part of our final year engineering graduation project.
+Special thanks to my teammates Jeswin Jaison, Ardra Krishna, and Jeeva C.S. for their invaluable contributions and collaboration throughout the development process.
 This is a real-time web application for detecting anomalies in video streams and identifying emergency situations through toxic or abusive speech.
 The system supports both uploaded video analysis and live webcam monitoring, with automatic alert email generation.

 ---